 Work experience related to the student's major, jointly supervised by the department and a professional in the field.
 Although the usual internship will carry either three or six hours credit, a student may elect to arrange an internship carrying between two and six hours credit with the permission of the department.
 Each hour of credit will require forty hours at the internship site.

-Junior or senior status; departmental permission; and completion of PHYS 201, PHYS 202, PHYS 311, and other courses appropriate to the proposed work experience.
+Semester Hours: 3-6 junior or senior status; permission of department; and completion of 201, 202, 311, and other courses appropriate to the desired work experience.